 When you have all your current expenses, needs and wants comfortably in your budget, you may be tempted to stop there.
 You may even have an emergency fund in place.
 And that’s all great!
 But don’t stop there.
-When you have your needs covered and your emergency funds (both your $1000 in cash and your 3-12 months income backup) in place, its time to really start saving for future needs.
-Your two biggest needs are typically a down-payment on a house and your retirement.
-If you don’t have a car savings in place yet, you’ll want to strongly consider that too.
+When you have your needs covered and your emergency funds (both your $1000 in cash and your 3-12 months income backup) in place, start focusing on saving.

 While buying a house is prudent in many or most cases, you can still have stable finances while renting.
 Retirement savings, on the other hand, are non-negotiable.
 Don’t bank on Social Security.
 Even if it still exists when you retire, consider that a small supplement to your overall retirement plan.
 Also, don’t plan on working until your dying breath.
 Even if you love your job, in all likelihood, health issues and aging in general will eventually keep you from working full time.
 Regardless of your expectations for old age, it will be much easier to plan for the worst and end up with more than you need than running out of money when your earning potential is gone.

-Unfortunately retirement is another area where Americans are critically unprepared.
-This article by Time Magazine explores just how bad the situation is.
-If you do fall in the 1 in 3 that don’t have anything saved for retirement, or the many more that have under-saved, ignoring the problem will only make things worse.
+Unfortunately, retirement is another area where Americans are critically unprepared.
+If you do fall in the 1 in 3 that don’t have anything saved for retirement, or the many more that have under-saved, start today!
+Start contributing to a 401k at work, or if that’s not an option, Betterment makes saving for retirement extremely easy.
+And there’s no minimum initial deposit. $10 will take you out of the 1 in 3 that hasn’t started saving for retirement.
 The sooner you start saving and investing those savings, the more you can make compounding investment returns work for you, and the less you need to set aside each month.
 Don’t wait til the future to start planning for the future.

 While I do strive to only write accurate information and dispense valuable advice, I am not a licensed financial adviser.
 All information is based solely on my personal experience and personal research and should be treated as such.
 Find out more.